klembot/chapbook/guide/customization/fork-style.md

 -	`solid`
 -	`none`, which hides the dividers completely

-`config.style.page.fork.divider.size` sets the thickness of hte dividing line, and `config.style.page.fork.divider.color` sets its color.
+`config.style.page.fork.divider.size` sets the thickness of the dividing line, and `config.style.page.fork.divider.color` sets its color.

 [forks]: ../text-and-links/forks.md